nylira/cosmos.network/docs/getting-started/gaiacli.md

 # Gaia CLI

-`gaiacli` is the command line interface to manage accounts and transactions on the `gaia` testnets.
+`gaiacli` is the command line interface to manage accounts and transactions on Cosmos testnets.
+Here is a list of useful `gaiacli` commands, including usage examples.

 ## Key Types